p3732/arrival_film_analysis/src/chapter3 communication.md

 # Communication
 In 1977 mankind launched the Voyager Golden Records, an effort to share a broad picture of humans and life on earth with extraterrestrials.
 These records might be the most famous nonfictional attempt at communicating with aliens.
-The compilation of the records' contents was supervised by astrophysicist Carl Sagan, who later went on to write the source material for the 1997 movie _Contact_.
+The compilation of the records' contents was supervised by astrophysicist Carl Sagan, who later went on to write the source material for the 1997 movie _Contact_ [@contact].
 In reviews it is often named as a reference for _Arrival_, as they have many parallels: both have a strong female lead, both are calm and intelligent counterexamples to classic action-driven 'hostile aliens' movies and, most notably, both revolve around the theme of communication.